koii-network/docs/quickstart/hello-world/run-your-task.md

 # Steps to run your own task

-- Copy your task id from console
+- Copy your task id from console.
-- Open the Koii Node app
+- Open the Koii Node app.
-- Navigate to the add tasks page
+- Navigate to the add tasks page.
-- Click the [+] button on the bottom left
+- Click the [+] button on the bottom left.
-- Click the Advanced + sign at the bottom of the page
+- Click the Advanced + sign at the bottom of the page.
-- Paste the task id
+- Paste the task id.
-- Add to the staking amount
+- Add to the staking amount.
-- Press the triangular play button
+- Press the triangular play button.

 Congratulations you made your first task and ran it in the Koii Node app!